maxzheng/clicast/README.rst

 clicast
 =======

-Broadcast messages for CLI tools, such as a warning for a critical bug or new features.
+Broadcast messages for CLI tools, such as a warning for critical bug or notification about new features.

 Contribute / Report Bugs
 -------------------------